Create a virtual environment

 Global Configuration #

-Poetry has some unique mechanisms that differ from tools like pip
+Poetry has some unique mechanisms that may differ from tools like pip.
+You might need to configure certain settings as follows:

 poetry config --list

-# By default, Poetry creates virtual environments in a dedicated folder, not within the project directory
+# By default, Poetry creates virtual environments in a dedicated folder rather than the project directory

-# Use the following command to create the virtual environment in the project directory
+# Use the following command to create the environment folder in the project directory

 poetry config virtualenvs.in-project true

-# Poetry will automatically create a virtual environment when one doesn't exist in the project
+# Poetry can automatically create virtual environments when none exist in the project

-# To be sure, you can run this command
+# For reassurance, you can run this command

 poetry config virtualenvs.create true

-# Other settings can usually be left as default
+# Other settings can generally be left as defaults

-If you need to create a new project from scratch, you’ll want to create a project folder, navigate to it in your terminal, and then run:
+If you’re starting a new project from scratch, you’ll need to: create a project folder, navigate to it in the command line, and simply run:

 poetry init

-An interactive CLI will guide you through creating a new project, which will generate two key files for Poetry: pyproject.toml
+An interactive command-line interface will guide you through creating a new project, generating a pyproject.toml

-.
-Those familiar with Node.js should find this concept quite familiar 😝.
+file to lock package versions.
+Those familiar with Node will find this familiar 😝.

-If you want a simple directory structure, you can use:
+If you need a simple directory structure, you can use:

 poetry new my-package

-This will create a basic project structure like this:
+This will automatically create a directory structure suitable for most projects:

 my-package